-- 1. Students in grades 5 through 8 must be on a Middle School team - 2.
-Students grades 9 through 12 must be on a High School teams - 3.
-Students in grades 7 and 8 may "play up" on a High School Division team but under no circumstance will 9th-12th grades be permitted to "play down" to the Middle School Division. - 4.
-Teams must have a minimum of 3 and no more than 4 students. - 5.
-Teams are allowed to make substitutions between rounds. - 6.
-A school must have a team of 4 before adding an additional team (see Divisions above for information regarding additional teams.) - 7.
+- 1. Teams must have a minimum of 3 and no more than 4 students. - 2.
+Teams are allowed to make substitutions between rounds. - 3.
+A school must have a team of 4 before adding an additional team (see Divisions above for information regarding additional teams.) - 4.
 Team rosters are final once competition has begun.
 Team rosters should be given to the coordinator/host of the day's tournament.
-Competitors cannot change teams during the competition. - 8.
+Competitors cannot change teams during the competition. - 5.
 A school may only advance one (1) team to State competition.
 At that point, any of their students listed on their overall roster are eligible for the State team.